GildedSound/Quadify/README.md

 # Quadify AirPlay Version +0.5a – supplementary to core build

-This update builds on top of Matt Shepherd's Quadify platform.
+This update builds on top of Matt Shepherd's Quadify front end.

 To date, AirPlay support has been incomplete.
 I use AirPlay as a powerful tool to turn my iOS device into a remote control for online content that I can hear on my hifi.
 It can provide instant access to a huge range of media, from podcasts to live streams to my Apple Music library, Spotify and Amazon Music with the touch of a button, without the need for a separate app or UI.
 And all in CD quality audio.
 We know AirPort transmissions deliver dynamic metadata, so why not use it?